 10 Best Pop-Punk Songs of All Time

-Get ready to jump, scream, and sing your teenage heart out, here are the 10 best pop-punk songs that you've totally forgotten about.
+Get ready to jump, scream, and sing your teenage heart out, because here are the 10 best pop-punk songs that you might have forgotten about.

 10. “Ocean Avenue” — Yellowcard

 If there’s one band that sums up 2003-04 pop-punk in a nutshell, it almost has to be Yellowcard.
 The Jacksonville-based band has actually put out nine albums over the last 18 years, but the only time they’ve been culturally relevant in the mainstream was with their 2003 smash hit.
 They might not have lasted the test of time, but don’t pretend like you didn’t love this song.
 For that summer, we were all 16 and it felt so right.

 Not to be confused with Blink’s later tune “Online Songs” (which starts out with the word “Josie”), this early track set the tone (and the tempo) for future pop-punk love songs.
 Seventeen years later, every guy can still appreciate the qualities that Mark Hoppus’ made-up girlfriend represents.
 Particularly if she looks like Alyssa Milano.